 The Bransholme community joined together to bid a fond farewell to The Gold Nose of Green Ginger on Saturday, joined by a number of special guests and VIPs.

 The Gold Nose, which has been on display at North Point Shopping Centre since June, has attracted a huge amount of interest over the past two months.

+The Nose was always considered urban myth until it was found during work to build the first houses in Bransholme, back in 1967.
+The discovery briefly attracted public interest until it disappeared again, considered either lost or stolen.

+During their investigations on the large cache of crates found under the city back in April, The Green Ginger Fellowship discovered The Nose lying in a crate that smelled particularly strongly of ginger.
+The inclusion of shop fittings and blueprints led to the decision to install it in North Point for two months, allowing the public to view the treasure at close quarters as the second in a line of Acts of Wanton Wonder taking over the city in 2017.

-Considered to bring unexplainable good fortune to all who come into contact with it, it’s been visited by over 20,000 people who have made wishes, discovered the ‘secret pocket’ where some claimed to hear The Nose breath, and engaged in various nose-themed crafts, activities and even parties.
+Considered to bring unexplainable good fortune to all who come into contact with it, The Gold Nose has been visited by over 20,000 people who have made wishes, shared a secret with ir in the ‘secret pocket’ where some also claimed to hear The Nose breathe, and engaged in various nose-themed crafts, activities and even parties.

 Now The Nose begins a residency at Hull History Centre for the foreseeable future, taking its place in the atrium alongside xxxx.